Almanac

 The Medical Component has five units each with a specific mission in accordance with the operational ambition.

 5 EMI has been assigned the responsibility of the production, storage and distribution of medical equipment and supplies.
+It also contains the material and personnel for the Role 2 capability.

 The Military Hospital Queen Astrid (MHQA, Role 4) on the other hand, provides a limited lying-in facility as well as an outpatient clinic for certain medical specialities medical imaging and laboratory services.
 It contributes to the regional emergency and disaster medical services system.
 The Military Hospital Queen Astrid also hosts certain medical niche capabilities including a burn Centre, a centre for hyperbaric oxygen therapy, a physiotherapy and rehabilitation unit, a centre for mental health care, the military centre for aviation medicine, the centre for medical fitness assessment etc. (see the section ‘Military Hospital’).

-The Component has also a Medical Competence Centre (CC Med) for teaching both medical and combatant (non-medical) personnel, with the exception of the graduate and postgraduate education of all medical professionals (physicians, physiotherapists, veterinarians, nurses etc.) which takes place in civilian universities and medical schools.
+The Services has also a Medical Competence Centre (CC Med) for teaching both medical and combatant (non-medical) personnel, with the exception of the graduate and postgraduate education of all medical professionals (physicians, physiotherapists, veterinarians, nurses etc.) which takes place in civilian universities and medical schools.
 The Centre is collocated with the Military Hospital.

 Regional Medical Centres